Cedar Point Halloweekends with Kids

 Last year we did Hexed Spellbound with our 11 year old 6th grader.
 She found the puzzles too easy – part of it may be that we were paired with a family with younger children.

 Last year, we did the Fearground Freakshow on Sunday afternoon.
 This is where the clowns and other carnival “freaks” live.
 There are a few bangs and people jumping out – but they don’t touch you.
 We did visit on Sunday afternoon when it was still light out.
 Even though it was an inside attraction, knowing it was daytime helped my daughter.

 This year, my daughter wanted to skip all haunted attractions except walking through Frontiertown and Frontier Trail.

 What About Rides?
 Are They Open?

 Yes, most rides are open during Halloweekends.
 The water rides (and the Cedar Point Shores water park) close after Labor Day and are not operating.
-The antique cars are also closed since the Haunt Skeleton Key rooms are inside their track.
 Some rides don’t operate on Friday night, or close early on Saturday for Haunt.

 How are the Crowds?

 Since we went for the entire weekend, we were able to see the difference in crowd levels.
 The park is the most crowded on Saturdays.
 Ride lines are similar to the summer.
 Saturday is popular since the park has the longest hours and there is time for both the rides and Haunt.